Hello readers,

 In case any of you haven’t realised, I regret to be the one to inform you that it is, in fact, January.
 I challenge anyone to not have their enthusiasm for life even slightly altered by this most dismal of months— the air is frozen, the sky dark and close, and though the days are short the weeks drag on and on into perpetuity.

-If it is true that the human brain needs suitable daylight to awaken itself for the day ahead, then it could go a little way towards explaining why it is so difficult to engage oneself properly with work needed to be done, when looking outside one’s window at any time except midday gives the sense of living in a cave.
+If it is true that the human brain needs suitable daylight to awaken itself for the day ahead, then it could go a little way towards explaining why it is so difficult to engage oneself properly with work, when looking outside one’s window at any time except midday gives the sense of living in a cave.

 It is vital, then, that during this period we all hold in our minds Percy Shelley’s most invigorating of lines: ‘If Winter comes, can Spring be far behind?’.
 Unfortunately though, whilst in the midst of this month, one can feel very far from Shelley’s portrait of his beautiful, redeeming Spirit of inspiration— and far closer to Samuel Taylor Coleridge’s vision of the unending ‘snowy clifts’ whose ‘dismal sheen’ drive the Ancient Mariner and his crew to a restless mania.

 ‘The Ice was here, the Ice was there/The Ice was all around’ indeed, and one cannot help but feel Coleridge’s painting of the South Pole is a pinnacle of the Romantics’ effort to correlate the external landscape of nature to the internal state of the human mind.
-Coleridge’s poem is one of spiritual stagnation and a Satan-like turning towards darkness of Miltonic proportions, and the unending, unchanging ice floats that surround the mariner’s ship both exemplify and enforce that feeling.
+Coleridge’s poem is one of spiritual stagnation and a Satan-like turning towards darkness of Miltonic proportions.
+The unending, unchanging ice floats that surround the mariner’s ship both exemplify and enforce that feeling.

 But the sudden storms do not lead to total wreckage, doom, or destruction.
 Instead, they leave the Mariner and his crew with something worse— stasis.
 The ship is blown deep into the icy waters of the South Pole, where no ‘shapes of men ne beasts’ can be seen amidst the ‘Ice mast[s]’ that float drearily by, ‘As green as Emerauld’.
 Though the ship does sail onwards, the blank, unchanging state of the surroundings evokes the feeling that no progress is being made at all.
 That is, until the appearance of the ‘Albatross’ that brings the ‘good south wind’— but it is common knowledge how that particular companionship ends.